 Also, keep CTAs on your legal website simple.
 If a user is unsure what to do because the form is long or complicated, they will likely abandon the page, and you’ve lost them.

 Low-quality content with 300 words are counterproductive.
 If your current SEO agency is not producing valuable, content consistently, you are wasting money.

 Generating ideas for content is not as hard as it sounds.
 Content marketing opportunities come your way every time you have a discussion with a potential client.
 And we are here to help you with this task.

-To create quality off-page optimisation, we do the following.
+To create quality off-page optimisation, we do the following –

-The focus should be revenue, not rankings.
-We aim to demonstrate a return on your investment through the rate of enquiries through phone calls and email and earnings estimates.
+We track and measure the information and provide it to you in a monthly report by implementing call tracking and monitoring enquiries.
+The focus should be always revenue, not rankings.
+We aim to demonstrate a return on your investment through the number of enquiries through phone calls and email and earnings estimates.
 While search engine rankings are essential, getting new clients on board for you is our priority.

-You are serious about marketing and SEO – you are enthusiastic, motivated and dedicated to playing the long game and have marketing budget in place.
+You are serious about marketing and SEO.
+You are enthusiastic, motivated and dedicated to playing the long game and have marketing budget in place.